“I think of art as something you pursue by proposing ideas and asking questions, and as an artist, Denis is a leader in that pursuit.”

 Denis himself comes from a place of light.
-To hear it from those who know him, he’s often hilarious and gregarious, a joyful, jovial joker.
+To hear those who know him tell it, he’s often hilarious and gregarious, a joyful, jovial joker.
 It’s from that happy place that he can observe the darkness and offer such important insights.

 The science of fiction

 Denis has been clear for a long time that he wanted to direct science fiction.
 And he has been equally clear that they wouldn’t be just any sci-fi films.
 It was important for him to direct projects that further his quest to ponder reality and reflect on the human condition—certainly not films that fall back on fancy effects alone.